Global search

 Please do not send us your bank details.
 We will tell you when and how you can provide your bank details later in the settlement administration, in a safe and secure way.

-You will not be asked to pay any out-of-pocket costs in respect of this class action.
+You will never have to pay costs out of pocket for this class action.

 The Court approved the following deductions from the settlement sum.

-The Court has made a ‘group costs order’ of 24.5% in this proceeding.
-This means that Maurice Blackburn Lawyers will be paid 24.5% of the settlement sum (i.e., $31,850,000) for legal costs and the risks it took in running the class action from July 2020 to August 2025.
+This means the plaintiffs’ lawyers received $31,850,000 for legal costs and the risks taken in running the class action from July 2020 to August 2025.

 The Court appointed Maurice Blackburn Lawyers as the settlement administrator to implement the settlement distribution scheme.
 The Court approved $3,005,200 in settlement administration costs associated with implementing the settlement distribution scheme.